You have no items in your shopping cart.

 Grilled fish: Perhaps the perfect Spring lunch consists of a fresh fillet of grilled fish with a burnt lemon, sage and butter sauce.
 Combine this with some squashed rosemary baked potatoes and a fresh garden salad and oooooft you’ve got yourself a mouth-watering dish.
 Pair this with a refreshing bottle of rose or two amongst loved ones whilst sitting out in the sun- life can’t get much better!

 Pair with: A light and dry rosé compliments light salads and seafood perfectly.
-A Provencal rosé like Pinot Noir will fuse delicately with the freshness of the meal and make it hard to put down- a stellar combination for hot weather drinking.
+A dry mineral rosé in the Provencal style like will fuse delicately with the freshness of the meal and make it hard to put down- a stellar combination for hot weather drinking.

 Baked caramelised peaches with walnuts: To round up lunch you may want to try out this rich and decadent dessert.
 Source some ripe juicy peaches, cut them in half and drizzle with maple syrup.
 Dot some butter over the top, remove the seed and replace with crushed walnuts.
 Bake until caramelised and serve with a scoop of vanilla ice cream.